 Holder pasteurization is considered the standard for human and cow’s milk pasteurization.
 It has been shown to inactivate pathogens while maintaining adequate nutritious properties.
 However, given its longer time-temperature curves, this method damages more of the antimicrobial factors of breastmilk than would flash pasteurization.

 This method of pasteurization can be done by parents or caregivers on the stove top, or with a home pasteurizer kit for human milk.
-Some mothers may decide they want to buy commercial grade pasteurizers which are also available.
+Some may decide they want to buy commercial grade pasteurizers which are also available.